kubeflow/website/content/docs/gke/deploy/deploy-cli.md

   GCP resources (Cloud Storage, BigQuery, etc.).
 This account has a much smaller set of privileges compared to `admin`.
 * `${KFAPP}-vm` is used only for the virtual machine (VM) service account.
-This account has minimal permissions, needed to send metrics and logs to [Stackdriver](https://cloud.google.com/stackdriver/).
+This account has the minimal permissions needed to send metrics and logs to [Stackdriver](https://cloud.google.com/stackdriver/).

 ## Next steps